-Direct preclinical, clinical and product development expense increased in 2014 primarily due to the Phase 2 IGLOO trial and three other Phase 1 and Phase 2 trials of laninamivir octanoate conducted during 2014, as well as related manufacturing activities under the recently terminated BARDA contract.
-Salaries, benefits and share-based compensation expense increased in 2014 principally due to severance benefits of \$1.6 million being recorded as a result of the termination of the BARDA contract in May 2014.
-Other expenses decreased due to lower administrative expenses as a result of the termination of the BARDA contract in May 2014.
+Direct preclinical, clinical and product development expenses increased primarily due to the Phase 2 IGLOO trial and three other Phase 1 and Phase 2 trials of laninamivir octanoate and related manufacturing activities being conducted in 2014 under the BARDA contract, which was terminated in May 2014.
+Salaries, benefits and share-based compensation expenses increased principally due to severance benefits of \$1.6 million being recorded as a result of the restructuring related to the termination of the BARDA contract.
+Other expenses decreased due to lower administration expenses as a result of the termination of the BARDA contract.

 Research and Development Expense.
-Research and development expense decreased to \$17.5 million in 2014 from \$19.9 million in 2013, representing a decrease of \$2.4 million.
+Research and development expense decreased to \$17.5 million in the fiscal year ended 2014 from \$19.9 million in 2013.
 The following table summarizes the components of our research and development expense for 2014 and 2013.